Descanonge/tomate/docs/source/plotting.rst

 The plot is created by :func:`create_plot`.
 The artist can be removed from the axis by :func:`remove` (the figure might need redrawing).
-It can be updated with :func:`update_plot`, where keys can be specified to update the scope with `update_scope`.
+It can be updated with :func:`update_plot`.

 The object retains the axis it was drawn upon under the :attr:`ax` attribute.
 And whatever artist was returned by matplotlib in the :attr:`object` attribute.
 It can be accessed as a property under clearer names depending on the plot object (`contour` for contours for instance).

+The plot object also provides a colobar under the :attr:`cax` attribute.
+See :func:`add_colorbar`.
+It also can quickly set the plot limits according to the scope using :func:`set_limits`, and add labels with :func:`set_labels`.

 Example